8bitbuddhist/PixelMaestro/docs/canvas.md

 # Canvas
 Canvases let you draw custom shapes and patterns onto a Section.
-Where Animations show pre-defined patterns, Canvases let you freely draw patterns and colors across certain Pixels.
-Canvases can also display simple animations using these patterns.
+Where Animations show pre-defined patterns, Canvases let you draw freely using those patterns or using custom colors.
+Canvases can also display simple animations by scrolling the pattern or displaying multiple different patterns in rapid succession.

 See the [CanvasDemo](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.